rmsk2/mobilenotifier/readme.md

 As the core functionality of this project is already part of the calender apps of all well known mobile phone OSs and/or is already offered as a SaaS solution from several vendors the main purpose for creating this application was to get some exercise using `Vue.js` and kubernetes.
 Nonetheless it is functional and useful if you want to run it on your own systems.
-Please read the [import notice](#important-notice) below.
+Please read the [important notice](#important-notice) below.

 # Building the software